moebqr/Exchange-Gateway-Emulator/README.md

 - **Order Throughput**: The number of orders processed per second.
 - **Total Trades**: The cumulative number of executed trades.

-To access the dashboard, start the dashboard server and navigate to `http://localhost:8050` in your web browser.
+To access the dashboard, start the Streamlit server and navigate to the provided URL (typically `http://localhost:8501`) in your web browser.

 ## 🤝 Contributing